boeckmann/asm6502/README.txt

        Relative addressing is only used by branch instructions.
 The branch offset in the range of -128 to 127 is encoded by the byte following the opcode.
-The assembler interprets the argument, which may be any numeric expression, relative to the current program counter.
+The assembler interprets the argument, which may be any numeric expression, relative to the current address counter.

          loop: BNE loop